 Alice Popovici, NY

-Alice is a freelance journalist with bylines in local and national publications, and 12 years of experience writing on subjects ranging from food to criminal justice.
+Alice is a freelance journalist with bylines in local and national publications and twelve years of experience writing on subjects ranging from food to criminal justice.
 She has worked as a police reporter in Arizona, as a finance reporter in New York City, as an education reporter in Maryland, and as an oral historian in the Republic of Moldova, where she collected stories about life in the former Soviet Union.
 Most of all, Alice loves to write about people.
 She has a bachelor’s degree from Rhode Island School of Design and a master’s degree from Columbia University’s Graduate School of Journalism.
 She is also a former Fulbright fellow.

 As a Story Terrace writer, Alice interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.